cytb/simple-autoreload-server/Options.md

 ---
 parsed as string itself. this option can be specified multiple times on commandline, and an array of string passed to module.

 (e.g. --option a --option b => [ "a", "b" ])

-which value is chosen is depends on the option.
+It is depends on the option that which value is chosen.

 number
 ---